+Norske Skog

+Modern Slavery Report

+2023

+Prepared by Norske Skog Australia

 Contents

-Structure, operations, and supply chains of Norske Skog Australasia (NSA) 3
+Structure, operations, and supply chains of Norske Skog Australasia (NSA)

 Norske Skog Australasia Entities 5

 Identifying supply chain risks of Modern Slavery 5

-Steps towards mitigation
+Steps towards mitigation 5

 Key risk areas we are working to close 6

-Impact of COVID-19 7

-Direct actions 7
+Direct actions 6

-Communication with other entities of NSA 0
+Communication with other entities of NSA and our global team

-Communication with other endities of NSA δ

 Conclusion 8

 The Reporting Entity

-This consolidated statement covers the activities of Norske Skog Industries Australia Limited (referred to as "Norske Skog Australia"), ABN 50 003 902 985 and its controlled entities; Norske Skog Paper Mills (Australia) Ltd ABN 84 009 477 132, Norske Skog Paper Mills (Albury) Pty Ltd ABN 70 070 866 607, Norske Skog (Australia) No.2 Pty Ltd ABN 82 059 566 362 and Norske Skog (Australasia) ABN 21 003 274 673 Pty Ltd for the 2021 reporting year.
+This consolidated statement covers the activities of Norske Skog Industries Australia Limited (referred to as "Norske Skog Australia"), ABN 50 003 902 985 and its controlled entities; Norske Skog Paper Mills (Australia) Ltd ABN 84 009 477 132, and Norske Skog (Australasia) ABN 21 003 274 673 Pty Ltd for the 2023 reporting year.

 Structure, operations, and supply chains of Norske Skog Australasia (NSA)

 Norske Skog is one of the world's largest producers and suppliers of newsprint and magazine paper, with 5 paper mills located in 4 countries across Europe and Australasia.
 Norske Skog was founded in 1962 with its first paper machine built in Skogn, Norway in 1966.
 Norske Skog expanded its operations into Australasia in 2000 by purchasing the Albury and Boyer paper mills in Australia and the Tasman Mill in New Zealand.
-Globally,

-Norske Skog has approximately 2100 employees (295 in Australia) with over 22 sales offices and agents worldwide.
-Recently, as a consequence of declining domestic publication paper demand the Albury mill has been sold, and the Tasman mill has been closed ready for sale, leaving the Boyer mill as the sole remaining plant in operation within the Australasian region.
+Globally, Norske Skog has approximately 2100 employees (301 in Australia) with over 22 sales offices and agents worldwide.
+Recently, as a consequence of declining domestic publication paper demand the Albury and Tasman mills have been sold, leaving the Boyer mill as the sole remaining plant in operation within the Australasian region.

-\Diagram shows typical paper production.
-Some inputs and outputs may not be used at Boyer

-The Norske Skog Boyer Mill consumes the bulk of the Australasia supply chain inputs, primarily those used directly in the paper making process.
-Pinus Radiata pulp logs and sawmill chips are sourced from PEFC/FSC Certified and Controlled plantations within Tasmania combined with fibre additives and fillers sourced both domestically and imported.
+Diagram shows typical paper production.
+Some inputs and outputs may not be used at Boyer The Norske Skog Boyer Mill consumes the bulk of the Australasia supply chain inputs, primarily those used directly in the paper making process; Pinus Radiata pulp logs and sawmill chips sourced from PEFC/FSC Certified and Controlled plantations within Tasmania with fibre additives and fillers sourced domestically and imported.
 The utilities, being electricity, coal, gas and water are also supplied domestically.
 Various chemicals are sourced both locally and imported.
 Production consumables, maintenance spare parts and general paper making equipment are purchased domestically and imported.
 Combined across our Boyer Mill and corporate office in Sydney, NSA purchase office consumables, technology, postal distribution sources, and rely on freight logistics services.
+NSA's Global Suppliers